Anyon optics with time-of-flight two-particle interference of double-well-trapped interacting ultracold atoms: Plots of correlation maps for the excited state with energy

 \section{Plots of correlation maps for the excited state with energy $E_3$}

-Fig.\ \ref{figs2} displays the second-order correlation maps for the excited state with energy $E_3$.
-It complements Fig.\ \ref{fig1} in the main text where the corresponding maps for the three eigenstates with energies $E_1$, $E_2$, and $E_4=0$ were displayed.
+Fig.\ \ref{fig3} displays the second-order correlation maps for the excited state with energy $E_3$.
+It complements Fig.\ \ref{fig2} where the corresponding maps for the three eigenstates with energies $E_1$, $E_2$, and $E_4=0$ were displayed.
+For a description of these states as a function of the interparticle on-site interaction, ${\cal U}$, see Fig.\ \ref{fig1}.